juniorit-ai/clang-game-project/docs/handbook.md

 21. Do I need to use semicolons in the end of each line in C?

+22. Does C have a boolean data type, and how do you represent true or false in C?

+23. What is the syntax of an if condition statement in the C programming language?
+Please give some examples?

-22. What is the syntax of an if-else logic statement in the C programming language?
+24. What is the syntax of an if-else condition statement in the C programming language?

-23. What is the syntax of a while loop statement in the C programming language?
+25. What is the syntax of a while loop statement in the C programming language?

-24. Why does a PHP script start with `<?php`?
+26. Why does a PHP script start with `<?php`?

-25. Please compare the syntax of C and PHP; what are the differences?
+27. Please compare the syntax of C and PHP; what are the differences?

 ## Exploring Various Comment Types and Their Syntax: